How Afghanistan's fairytale cricket journey started in Dubai

 Latif, a world-class wicketkeeper in the 1990s, has the answer because it was under him as the head coach that Afghanistan first started taking big strides in cricket, winning the silver medal at the 2010 Asian Games in which they stunned Pakistan in the semifinals.

-But the turning point, according to Latif, came at the Dubai International Stadium a few months before the start of the 2010 ICC Intercontinental Cup final.
+But the turning point, according to Latif, came at the Dubai International Stadium a few months before the start of the 2010 Asian Games in China.

-A young Afghan team made up of players who mostly learned cricket at refugee camps in Peshawar grabbed the attention by beating Scotland in the Intercontinental Cup final in Dubai.
+A young Afghan team made up of players who mostly learned cricket at refugee camps in Peshawar grabbed the attention by beating Scotland in the 2010 ICC Intercontinental Cup final in Dubai.

 “I think that win in Dubai was the turning point.
 It was a very big achievement for a young team,” Latif told the Khaleej Times from Karachi.